AdguardTeam/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/readme.txt

 !
 ! ## $removeheader
 !
 Groups of $removeheader rules with the same conditions are combined into one ! rule only within one filter.
 !
+! ## $csp
+!
+Groups of $csp rules with the same conditions are combined into one ! rule only within one filter.
+!
 ! ## $redirect-rule